 The benches were padded and good for sleeping but there wasn’t much/any place to put our bags that felt like they were out of the way. – Rustynails

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Long Beach Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Long Beach Airport.

 What to Expect

-Long Beach Airport consists of a small, renovated art deco-style terminal.
+Long Beach Airport (code: LGB) consists of a small, renovated art deco-style terminal.
 The airport features a decent selection of eateries and shops, primarily on the airside.
 After these services close for the night, vending machines provide the only food and drink, so plan accordingly.
 WiFi is available to help pass the time.
 There are no private lounges at this airport.